sethmcallister/sethy/readme.md

 * `npm run build`

-then allt he files to need to upload are in the `dist` foler
+then all the files to need to upload are in the `dist` foler

 ## Todo